How to Grow Perfect Sweet Peas

 Also soaking and scarifying the seeds can do more harm than good; soaking seeds can deprive them of necessary oxygen and cause them to rot before they germinate, while scratching the wrong part of the seed can damage it irreparably.

-Sweet peas like to eat and, if you feed them well, will grow strong stems and many blooms.
+Sow your seeds deep (5-8cm), and improve the soil before sowing them.
+Sweet peas need rich, moisture-retentive soil, which means plenty of organic matter and clay if your soil is sandy, like mine.
+If you feed them well, sweet peas will grow strong stems and reward you with many more blooms.
 So it’s important to enrich the soil before planting them.
 Dig a few bags of sheep or cow manure into your garden beds before sowing the sweet pea seeds.
 If you’ve got a compost tumbler, add some compost as well.
-Once they’ve started to grow, give them an occasional water with an organic fertilising liquid (if you’re growing comfrey, try making your own comfrey tea, otherwise you can use diluted worm juice from a worm farm or a diluted seaweed-based fertiliser).

 Sweet peas don’t like to dry out, so once they’re big enough, spread a good quality mulch around the base of the flowers.
 I like to use lupin mulch as it adds structure and nitrogen into the soil (and encourages worms), which the plants love!
 Mulching around the base of the flowers will help stop the soil drying out on hot days, but it’s important to also make sure the sweet peas get plenty of water too.